Cielquan/python_test-cielquan/CONTRIBUTING.rst

 To trigger a new release you have to manually start the ``Release new version`` workflow for the ``master`` branch form the ``Actions`` tab of the Github repository.
-The workflow will run the full test suit and after success automatically bump the version counter based on semantic versioning and conventional commits, update the changelog, create a new git tag, build the package/wheel and push it to PyPI.
+The workflow will run the full current test suit first.
+After that it will also run the full test suit of the previous version and when the test suit fails it will look for a commit declaring *BREAKING CHANGES*.
+If none is found the worklow will fail.
+After success the workflow will automatically bump the version counter based on semantic versioning and conventional commits, update the changelog, create a new git tag, build the package(s)/wheel(s) and push it/them to PyPI.

+    **Note**: As all changes are merged into ``master`` only the current released version is supported and will receive bugfixes.
+Bugfixes for older versions are not planned.